Spectral surgery and high-fidelity quantum state transfer in $XX$ chains: Time evolution of a qubit in spin chains

 (ii) the spectrum $x_s$ satisfy the conditions \be x_{s+1}-x_s = \kappa M_s, \: s=0,1,\dots, N-1 \lab{diff_x} \ee where $M_s$ are positive odd integers and $\kappa$ is an arbitrary positive parameter.
 If conditions (i)-(ii) are fulfilled then the minimal time $T$ for which \eqref{UAB} is satisfied is given by \be T = \frac{\pi }{\kappa d}, \lab{T_pi} \ee where $d$ is GCD of the integers $M_0,M_1, \dots, M_{N-1}$.

 The Krawtchouk $XX$ chain has the linear spectrum $x_s = K \left(s-N/2 \right), \: s=0,1,2,\dots, N$ which ensures that \eqref{diff_x}is satisfied with $M_s=1$ for all $s$ and $\kappa =K$ and the matrix $J$ defined by \eqref{J_k_K} furthermore verifies \eqref{per_J}.
 The corresponding polynomials $P_n(x)$ coincide with the Krawtchouk polynomials \cite{Albanese}.
 Considering some other chain, assume that the matrix $J$ is still persymmetric according to \re{per_J} but that conditions \re{diff_x} do not hold.
 In this case PST is impossible.
-However, we can suppose that the conditions \re{diff_x}are approximately satisfied.
+However, we can suppose that the conditions \re{diff_x} are approximately satisfied.
 We can then expect a state transport with some possibly ``sufficient" fidelity.
 It is convenient to introduce the amplitude \be A(t) = \langle e_N | U(t) | e_0 \rangle = \langle e_N | \exp\left( -i t H \right) | e_0 \rangle. \lab{A_def} \ee Obviously for any time $t$ we have the inequality

-The PST condition \eqref{UAB}is equivalent to \be |A(T)|=1 \lab{AT_cond} \ee We say that the state transfer is ``good enough" if \be 1-|A(T)| = \delta, \lab{get} \ee where $\delta$ is a small parameter depending on our requirements for experimental implementation.
+The PST condition \eqref{UAB}is equivalent to \be |A(T)|=1 \lab{AT_cond} \ee We say that the state transfer exhibits good-enough fidelity if \be 1-|A(T)| = \delta, \lab{get} \ee where $\delta$ is a small parameter depending on our requirements for experimental implementation.
 For example, for practical purposes one might take $\delta \le 0.05$.
 The smaller this parameter $\delta$ is, the higher the fidelity will be.